ohmjs/ohm/doc/incremental-semantics.md

 - Define an operation to compute the value, potentially taking one or more arguments with context information.
 - Define an attribute which caches the value of invoking the operation on all the node's children.

-This is an extremely useful pattern that can describe many problems in text processing.
+This is an extremely useful pattern that can apply to many problems in text processing.
 For example, Ohm internally uses a version of this when calculating the absolute offset of nodes in the parse tree.
 Each node caches the relative offsets of all its children, so after an edit that affects _k_ nodes, the offsets can be updated in O(k) time.

 See [Zed Decoded: Rope & SumTree](https://zed.dev/blog/zed-decoded-rope-sumtree) for a discussion of how this same pattern is used in text editors.